AweSamDood/passthebytes-tools/README.md

 -   **We collect absolutely no data.** No logs, no analytics, no tracking.
 Your activity is your own.
 -   **All uploaded files are temporary and instantly deleted.** Files are held in memory only for the duration of the processing task.
 The moment the task is complete (or fails), the file is permanently erased from the server.
 -   **No user accounts are required.** You can use all tools anonymously without signing up.
--   **The code is fully open-source.** You can inspect the code on [GitHub](https://github.com/AweSamDood/passthebytes-tools) to verify our privacy claims for yourself.
+-   **The code is fully open-source.** You can inspect the code to verify our privacy claims for yourself.

 We believe that you have the right to use online tools without compromising your privacy.